yokodrea/Brain_to_Brain_decoder/README.md

 still need to create much better project description and objectives

 need to include shield and be crisp and clear bout research and analysis

+need to use dyadic in this above

+and in read me will discuss what we are gonna do and how we are gonna implement .